sgoedecke/vicflora-offline/README.md

 npm run build:web
 ```

-This script gathers the keys referenced in `web/web-config.json` and produces
+This script gathers the keys referenced in `web/web-config.json`, automatically
+pulls in any linked `to_key` chains, and writes `web/public/data/*.json`.
+The
-`web/public/data/*.json`.
-The `web/public/` folder is a self-contained static
+`web/public/` folder is a self-contained static site: host it from any HTTP
-site: host it from any HTTP server (or share the files directly) and the app will
+server (or share the files directly) and the app will install as a PWA, caching
-install as a PWA, caching everything for offline use.
-Update `web/web-config.json`
+everything for offline use.
+Update `web/web-config.json` to choose the seed keys
-to include the key IDs or filenames you want bundled, then rerun the script.
+you want bundled, then rerun the script.

 ## Offline CLI usage